InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-16-stratification.md

 A strict stratification of the human subspecies is necessary:
+- So called, "Player Characters" (PCs)
+- So called, "Non-Player Characters" (NPCs)

+PCs:
-- So called, "Player Characters" (PCs), have an inherent duty to authority over the NPCs.
+- have an inherent duty to authority over the NPCs.
-  They will have teaching and managerial roles in their fields.
+- They will have teaching and managerial roles in their fields.
-  We further divide the PCs into "Levels," meaning their apparent level of acausal consciousness.
+- We further divide the PCs into "Levels" and "Classes," meaning their apparent level of acausal consciousness.
-  PCs need to speak a language that is unknown to the NPCs.
+- PCs need to speak a language that is unknown to the NPCs.

+NPCs:
-- So called, "Non-Player Characters" (NPCs), require the assistance of PCs for acquiring their narratives.
+- require the assistance of PCs for acquiring their narratives.
-  According to lore, our ancestors decided that civilization would be possible if we have a slave species, so they created these programmable humanoid robots.
+- According to lore, our ancestors decided that civilization would be possible if we have a slave species, so they created these programmable humanoid robots.

 A separate axis of stratification based on IQ should be implemented.